Bai culture

 Three-Course Tea Ceremony

-A traditional Bai hospitality ritual serving three types of tea: bitter, sweet, and aftertaste, symbolizing life's journey and the Bai philosophy of appreciating different flavors of life.
+A traditional Bai hospitality ritual serving three types of tea: bitter, sweet, and aftertaste, symbolizing life's journey.

 Marble Craftsmanship

 Dali marble (Dali Stone) is world-famous.
-Bai artisans have perfected marble carving and inlay techniques, creating furniture, decorations, and architectural elements.
+Bai artisans have perfected marble carving and inlay techniques.

 Major Festivals